Respect the Technique: Hip Hop & Technology! The 3rd annual Hip-Hop Studies Conference will be held at Howard University from November 14 to 16, 2025.

 • THDN 030: Dance History II

-• Music 033: Entrepreneurship in the Business of Music and Arts
+• MUSI 033: Entrepreneurship in the Business of Music and Arts

 • SOCI 261: Problems of the Black Community